 Day 1: Hanoi – Transfer to Ba Be

-Day 2: Ba Be Lake Kayaking – Cycling to Hua Ma cave
+Day 2: Ba Be Lake

-Day 3: Ba Be – Back to Hanoi
+Day 3: Ba Be – Farewell

-Normally, the tour can be designed for 2 days & 1 night but to cover almost the highlights of Ba Be area, it will be too rushed to enjoy so I chose to extend one more night so it fitted very well my need to spend time relaxing.
+The trip lasted for 3 days 2 nights which is suitable for both outdoor activities and relaxing during staying at a homestay.
+Normally, the tour can be designed for 2 days & 1 night but to cover almost highlights of the Ba Be area, it will be too rushed to enjoy so we recommend you to extend one more night so it fitted very well to spend time relaxing.